-Will Jadeveon Clowney re-sign with Seahawks?: ‘I don’t care about looking down the road’
+Will Jadeveon Clowney re-sign with the Seahawks?
+‘I don’t care about looking down the road,’ he says

 But while whether Seattle should or will do re-sign Clowney figures to dominate the local sports discussion until a decision is made, the man at the center of it all insists it’s a debate he’ll leave for others.

 “You never know what is going to happen,’’ he said.
 “You could be one play away from getting injured and it all could blow up in your face.
-So just continue to have fun, continue to play at a high level, because it could be taken away from you at ay minute .
-Don’t worry about what the future holds right now.’’
+So just continue to have fun, continue to play at a high level, because it could be taken away from you at any minute Don’t worry about what the future holds right now.’’

-CARROLL SAYS HE EXPECTS LOCKETT TO PLAY SUNDAY
+CARROLL EXPECTS LOCKETT TO PLAY SUNDAY

 Receiver Tyler Lockett was expected to be held out of practice on Wednesday as he continues to recover from a lower left leg contusion suffered against San Francisco that caused him to stay in a Bay Area hospital for two nights due to worries over swelling.

-But Seattle coach Pete Carroll said Lockett went through the team’s pre-practice walkthrough and was expected to have a post-practice throwing session with quarterback Russell Wilson so that he can get the work in needed to be able to play Sunday against the Eagles in Philadelphia.
+But Seattle coach Pete Carroll said Lockett went through the team’s pre-practice walk-through and was expected to have a post-practice throwing session with quarterback Russell Wilson so that he can get the work in needed to be able to play Sunday against the Eagles in Philadelphia.

 “Tyler’s really on the upswing now,’’ Carroll said.
 “There were a couple tough days before he got out of California.
 He’s feeling way better and expects to do some work.
 He’s going to catch some balls after practice with Russ and start getting ready to go.”